 Here is another video from nature during our walking.

-In this video you see us getting out of a really long tunnel.
+In this video, you see us getting out of a long tunnel.
 Head-mounted flashlights were needed.

 The View From Cabo Girao

 Getting to Cabo Girao, was an extension visit after that Levada.
-This is a famous place due to its amazing view and the 580mt high cliff.
-There is a platform with a glass floor from where you can feel vertigo…
+It is a famous place due to its fantastic view and the 580mt high cliff.
+There is a platform with a glass floor from where you can feel vertigo.

 Here is how it is looking through the glass floor, 580mt high.